 Safeguard Swine Dewormer Calculator

-Calculate the correct dosage of Safeguard dewormer for swine based on weight, number of pigs, product type, and administration method.
-This tool helps ensure effective parasite control while avoiding under or over-dosing.
+Calculate the proper dosage of Safeguard dewormer for your swine based on weight, number of animals, and product concentration.

 How to Use This Calculator

-1. Enter the average weight of the pigs in kilograms
+1. Enter the average weight of your pigs and select the appropriate unit (lbs or kg)

-2. Input the total number of pigs to be treated
+2. Enter the total number of pigs to be treated

-3. Select the type of Safeguard product you will be using
+3. Select the Safeguard product type you're using

 Formula Used